 If you have sudden tooth sensitivity, you might look around the kitchen for a home remedy for tooth sensitivity.
 Well, there are a few options that you can try at home before spending money on any medicines.

 - Oil pulling involves swishing oil, such as coconut oil, around your mouth.
-It’s been proven to reduce gum disease, and so could help protect against tooth sensitivity.
+There are studies that say it can reduce gum disease (although the validity of the studies is questioned by the ADA) and so could help protect against tooth sensitivity.